benburkle/my-nextjs-app/SAAS_MIGRATION.md

 - Passwords are hashed using bcryptjs
 - All API routes verify user authentication
 - Data is isolated per user - users can only see/modify their own data
-- Middleware protects routes from unauthorized access
+- Proxy protects routes from unauthorized access

 ## Next Steps